ton-org/ton-core/README.md

 npm install @ton/core
 ```

 ⚠️ Beware that having two versions of `@ton/core` concurrently in the same project is not supported.
-Use package manager's functionality ([npm](https://docs.npmjs.com/cli/v8/commands/npm-find-dupes), [yarn](https://yarnpkg.com/cli/dedupe)) in CI to avoid this.
+Use the package manager's functionality ([npm](https://docs.npmjs.com/cli/v8/commands/npm-find-dupes), [yarn](https://yarnpkg.com/cli/dedupe)) in CI to avoid this.

 ## Reference Documentation